devajsanghvi15/devajsanghvi15.github.io/README.md

 **DSA Used, Design Technique and Performance Analysis**
 * BFS: Level order traversal, queue data structure
-  * Time Complexity: O(V + E), where V is the number of vertices (nodes) and E is the number of edges in the graph
+  * Time Complexity: O(V + E), where V is the number of vertices (nodes) and E is the number of edges in the graph.
-  * Space Complexity: O(V) for the queue used in BFS
+  * Space Complexity: O(V) for the queue used in BFS.

 [Code for BFS](https://github.com/devajsanghvi15/devajsanghvi15.github.io/blob/main/codes/BFS.cpp){:target="_blank"}